my-devices/gateway/README.md

 Edit the configuration file [mygateway.properties](mygateway.properties) and change the default password and my-devices.net domain.

-To change the password, run
+To change the password, run:

 ```
 $ gateway/bin/Linux/x86_64/mygateway -H<password>